neilpatel24/TradingStrategies/README.md

 # Trading Scripts

-This repository contains trading scripts that outputs buy and sell signals for S&P 500 stocks and sends an email report with the results.
-The script fetches and analyzes stock data, calculates performance metrics, and saves the results to an Excel file.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Requirements](#requirements)
 - [RSI Strategy Features](#rsi-strategy-features)
 - [Current Versions](#current-versions)

+## Introduction
+This repository contains trading scripts that outputs buy and sell signals for S&P 500 stocks and sends an email report with the results.
+The script fetches and analyzes stock data, calculates performance metrics, and saves the results to an Excel file.

 ## Requirements
 - Python 3.6+